about

 Bachelor of Psychology (Hons) | Master of Psychology (Clinical)

-I understand each individual as the expert in their story and, as such, see therapy as a collaborative journey.
-With an un-done approach to psychological practice, our work may weave between your story and the invitation to perceive a wider perspective, with the intention of co-creating new understanding, change, processing, integration, and growth.
+I see each person as the expert in their own story, and therapy as a genuinely collaborative process.
+My approach is relational at its core —weaving between your experience and an invitation to explore new perspectives, with the aim of co-creating understanding, change, and growth.

-While I am trained in traditional modalities such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Psychodynamic, Schema, Eye Movement Desensitisation & Reprocessing (EMDR), mindfulness and attachment-informed approaches, I am also deeply committed to growth-oriented psychological practice and treatment.
-As such, I have undertaken further training in Internal Family Systems (IFS), Deep Brain Reorienting (DBR), and Moral Injury, all of which are more recent evolutions in the trauma treatment space, each with growing evidence bases.
+While I am trained in established modalities such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Psychodynamic, Schema, Eye Movement Desensitisation & Reprocessing (EMDR), mindfulness and attachment-informed approaches, I am also committed to growth-oriented psychological practice and treatment.
+As such, I have undertaken further training in Internal Family Systems (IFS), Deep Brain Reorienting (DBR), and Moral Injury, all of which are more recent evolutions in the trauma treatment space, with preliminary or emerging evidence bases.

 therapeutic modalities

-Acceptance and Commitment Therapy (ACT) is a practical and compassionate approach that helps you handle life’s challenges by focusing on what truly matters to you.
-Instead of fighting difficult thoughts or emotions, ACT teaches you how to make room for them while still taking steps toward a fulfilling and meaningful life.
+• Acceptance and Commitment Therapy (ACT) is a practical and compassionate approach that helps you handle life’s challenges by focusing on what truly matters to you.
+ACT can help you make room for difficult thoughts and emotions while still taking meaningful steps toward the life you want.
 Through mindfulness techniques and value-based actions, ACT empowers you to break free from unhelpful patterns, so you can live more fully in the present and move forward with purpose.

-CBT is based on the premise that our thoughts (cognitions) influence our feelings and behaviours, and that subsequent behaviours and emotions can influence our cognitions.
-In CBT, we work together to identify and challenge automatic, unhelpful and inaccurate thought patterns, and create opportunities for you to learn to behave in more adaptive ways.
+• CBT is based on the premise that our thoughts (cognitions) influence our feelings and behaviours, and that subsequent behaviours and emotions can influence our cognitions.
+In CBT, we work together to identify and challenge automatic, unhelpful and inaccurate thought patterns, and create opportunities for you to practice more adaptive responses.

-Eye Movement Desensitisation & Reprocessing is an integrative psychotherapy approach to assist with overcoming symptoms associated with PTSD.
+• Eye Movement Desensitisation & Reprocessing is an integrative psychotherapy approach to assist with overcoming symptoms associated with PTSD.
 It uses bilateral stimulation (right/left eye movement, tactile or audio stimulation) while the client recalls a specific traumatic event.
-The process appears to ‘unblock’ dysfunctionally-stored memories allowing the client to resolve the negative & distressing feelings associated with the event.
+The Adaptive Information Processing model underpinning EMDR is thought to support the processing of difficult memories and reduction of associated distress.

-Mindfulness-based practices involve training the brain to pay attention in a particular way: on purpose, in the present moment, and non-judgementally.
-It’s the opposite of being on “automatic pilot” - it’s a practice-based series of techniques to help anchor clients in the “here and now” and free ourselves from automatic and unhelpful ways of thinking and acting.
+• Mindfulness-based practices involve training the brain to pay attention in a particular way: on purpose, in the present moment, and non-judgementally.
+It’s the opposite of being on “automatic pilot” — helping you to anchor in the present and step out of automatic, unhelpful patterns of thinking and acting.
 Over time, these practices can assist us in creating enough of a pause to choose our response in any given moment, rather than rushing into an instinctive reaction.

-Schema-focused therapy emphasises identifying and changing maladaptive broad, pervasive beliefs about ourselves, others, and the world.
-Schemas develop during childhood and are elaborated throughout our lifetimes.
-Given the compromised contexts within which they evolved, they may underlie many of the negative patterns we witness being played out again and again.
-The consequences of which we may feel powerless to change, thus presenting a significant barrier to a fulfilling life.
+• Schema-focused therapy emphasises identifying and changing maladaptive beliefs about ourselves, others, and the world.
+Schemas develop during childhood and are elaborated throughout our lifetime.
+Given the compromised contexts within which they often evolved, schemas can underlie patterns that repeat across our lives — patterns that may feel difficult or impossible to change on our own.